Shoeplay

 Among consenting adults the interest is expressed through:

-- Watching or performing the dangle — a mule, pump, flip-flop, or loafer swinging from the toes.
+- Watching or performing the dangle — a mule, high-heeled pump, flip-flop, or loafer swinging from the toes.

 - Dipping / heel popping — lifting the heel out of the back of the shoe, the toe still inside.